Quansys Biosciences & Allegheny Health Network develop a novel 4-plex for use in the diagnosis of Esophageal Cancer

 Quansys Biosciences is dedicated to the development and manufacture of multiplexed assays for protein quantification.
 Quansys Biosciences Q-Plex Array Technology aids researchers in better understanding of disease.
 The Q-Plex Technology includes multiplex and singleplex assays built to maximize the quantity and quality of data from biological samples.
 To support its multiplex assays Quansys also provides the Q-View Imaging system consisting of Q-View Software, a user-friendly software package that enables the acquisition and analysis of large amounts of multiplex data and the Q-View Imager, a high-resolution imaging system used to capture chemiluminescent assays.
 Quansys Biosciences was founded in 2005 as a Spendlove Research Foundation company.

 Allegheny Health Network is an integrated healthcare delivery system serving the Western Pennsylvania region.
 The Network is comprised of eight hospitals, including its flagship academic medical center Allegheny General Hospital, Allegheny Valley Hospital, Canonsburg Hospital, Forbes Hospital, Jefferson Hospital, Saint Vincent Hospital, Westfield Memorial Hospital and West Penn Hospital; the Allegheny-Singer Research Institute; Health + Wellness Pavilions; and a healthcare group purchasing organization.
 The Network employs approximately 17,000 people, including more than 2,100 physicians on its medical staff.
 The Network also serves as a clinical campus for both Temple University School of Medicine and Drexel University College of Medicine.

-To learn more about how Quansys Biosciences can provide the value of the Q-Plex Technology to your research studies, contact Nick Smith, the company’s Sales Manager at email@example.com or
+To learn more about how Quansys Biosciences can provide the value of the Q-Plex Technology to your research studies, your sales representative at email@example.com.